Bardin08/X.Serilog.Sinks.Telegram/docs/configuration-options-descriptions.md

 | ReadableApplicationName | string | User-friendly name of the application.                        |
 | IncludeException        | bool   | Indicates whether to include exception details in the output. |
 | IncludeProperties       | bool   | Indicates whether to include property details in the output.  |

-<a name="loggingmode"></a>
-## LoggingMode

-An enumeration that allows choosing between two ways of logging.

-A. Logs: Log messages will be published to the specified Telegram channel.<br/>
-B. AggregatedNotifications: Messages will contain an info about all notifications which were received during a batch period or batch limit.

 <a name="logsfiltersconfiguration"></a>
 ## LogsFiltersConfiguration